Confirmation of Faith

 Biblical Principles for the Workplace

-By God’s grace and with reliance on the Holy Spirit, I commit to embodying these biblical principles in my daily work.
+- I am called to embody these principles in my daily work.
 I acknowledge that I will fall short, but I trust in God’s forgiveness and transforming power to shape me into a worker who brings glory to Him.

 Name: ________________________________